seelabs/rippled/docs/bridge/spec.md

   transaction is "claimed" on the destination chain.
-When the "claim" transaction is run on the destination chain, the `XChainAccountClaimCount` must match the value that the `XChainAccountCreateCount` had at the time the `XChainAccountClaimCount` was run on the source chain.
+When the "claim" transaction is run on the destination chain, the `XChainAccountClaimCount` must match the value that the `XChainAccountCreateCount` had at the time the `XChainAccountCreate` was run on the source chain.
 This orders the claims to run in the same order that the `XChainAccountCreate` transactions ran on the source chain and prevents transaction replay.